iAbhishek91/google-cloud/Landscape&Design/01-projects.md

 ## How to create an organization node

-Answer depends on if your organization have a G-suite enrolled.
+Answer depends on if your organization have a *G-suite* enrolled or *cloud Identity* account.
+When any of the above is available organization is created when GCP is registered.

-- if yes, automatically everything will be under an organization.
-- else, you can use google cloud identity to create one.
+- There will be one G-suite or cloud-identity *super administrator*, their responsibilities are:
+  - They generally creates *Organization admin* to some other users.
+  - They are also point of contact for any recovery issues.
+  - Control the lifecycle of G-Suite or cloud identity account and organization resources.
+- *Organization admin*'s roles and responsibilities
+  - Define IAM policies.
+  - Determine(NOT define) the structure of the resource hierarchy (folders and projects)
+  - Delegate roles to specialized IAM roles like (Network, Billing, & resources hierarchy)
+  - This role cannot perform any other actions. such as creating folder or project etc.

 ## Shutting down a project